ietf-rats-wg/eat/draft-ietf-rats-eat.md

 might be called recursion.
 It allows claim sets inside of claim sets inside of claims sets...

-### Two Types of Submodules
+### Three Types of Submodules

 Each entry in the submod map is one of two types:

 * A non-token submodule that is a map or object directly containing claims for the submodule.
-* A nested EAT that is a fully formed, independently signed EAT token
+* A nested EAT that is a fully formed, independently signed EAT.
+* A detached submodule that is digest of a submodule that is not conveyed with the EAT.

 #### Non-token Submodules